8 Best Home Warranty Companies in Florida of 2022

-During your search, there are three important factors to check out, which include policy limits, exclusions, and service fees.
+During your search, there are three important factors to check out: policy limits, exclusions, and service fees.

-For your appliance or system, there’s a coverage limit that mostly varies between companies.
+For your appliance or system, a coverage limit mostly varies between companies.

 The coverage limit, also called a “cap,”, is the maximum amount that the home warranty company will pay for the repair or replacement of an item each year.